Arthur Potts Dawson

 Arthur Potts-Dawson has now been creating extraordinary cuisine and running restaurants for nearly 30 years.
 A fine speaker, media pundit, TV chef, author and entrepreneur, Arthur is dedicated to encouraging sustainability.
 He is also passionate about sharing his expertise about green living, delivering sustainability workshops and educating diners, students and audiences with informative, and well-grounded menus speeches.

-Arthur Potts Dawson trained with the Roux brothers and went on to work alongside industry ‘greats’ including Rose Gray & Ruth Rodgers at The River Cafe, Rowley Leigh at Kensington Place, Hugh Fernley-Wittingstall and Pierre Khoffman.
+Arthur Potts Dawson trained with the Roux brothers.
+Subsequently he went on to work alongside industry ‘greats’ including Rose Gray & Ruth Rodgers at The River Cafe, Rowley Leigh at Kensington Place, Hugh Fernley-Wittingstall and Pierre Khoffman.

 Asked to relaunch Cecconi’s restaurant in Mayfair, Arthur also worked as executive head chef for Jamie Oliver’s Fifteen Restaurant.

 In 2006 Arthur created two restaurants described as ‘sustainably aware urban restaurants’, Acorn House and the Water House.
 Passionate about the variety of food on offer in towns and cities, he created a menu of ‘Modern London’ cuisine for Acorn House which exemplified the diversity of the city in which he was born.

 Arthur wrote his first book ‘The Acorn House Cookbook’ in 2008, and taught 10 young ‘trainees’ a year in sustainable catering at Acorn House.
 He is a fellow of the Royal Society of the Arts and represented England as Ambassador Chef at Terra Madre in Turin, Italy.

 His 2009 restaurant project was an organic ‘pop-up’ called Mrs Paisley’s Lashings, with all profits going to organic education projects in schools around London.